openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

 * For reaction field or other methods, the `periodic_potential` can specify the exact functional form used for the periodic potential or a keyword denoting a common choice, along with the optional `cutoff` and `solvent_dielectric` attributes
 * The `nonperiodic_potential` attribute defaults to `Coulomb` indicating the Coulomb potential is to be used in non-periodic systems, though other functional forms are accepted.
 * The `exception_potential` attribute defaults to `Coulomb`, indicating the Coulomb potential is to be used for exceptions, though other functional forms are accepted.
-* We explicitly specify which self-consistent physical constants should be used to compute
+* We explicitly specify which self-consistent physical constants should be used.

 We leave these to future extensions:
 * We reserve the possibility of adding a `nonperiodic_potential` keyword at a future date should it become necessary to permit different choices for non-periodic systems